High sheriff: Lancashire

 The right to nominate and select high sheriffs in Lancashire is vested in the monarch in right of the Duchy of Lancaster.
 Before 1974, this right applied only to the High Sheriff of Lancashire, but since the administrative changes of the Local Government Act 1972 (effective 1974), the High Sheriff of Greater Manchester and High Sheriff of Merseyside also come under the jurisdiction of the Duchy of Lancaster.
 As with other counties in England, three names are nominated to the Chancellor of the Duchy of Lancaster for Lancashire appointments; the chancellor presents these to the monarch with his recommendation in a private audience.
 New appointments are usually announced during Hilary.

 Wales

 The nomination of sheriffs in the counties of Wales was first vested by statute in the Council of Wales and the Marches and the Welsh justices under Henry VIII.
-With the abolition of the Council in 1689, the power of nomination was transferred to the justices of the Court of Great Sessions in Wales.
+With the abolition of the council in 1689, the power of nomination was transferred to the justices of the Court of Great Sessions in Wales.
 When this court was abolished in 1830, its rights were in turn transferred to the courts of King's Bench, Exchequer, and Commons Pleas.
-Finally, by an act of Parliament of 1845, the nomination and appointment of sheriffs in Wales was made identical to that in England.
+Finally, by the Sheriffs (Wales) Act 1845 (8 & 9 Vict. c.
+11), the nomination and appointment of sheriffs in Wales was made identical to that in England.